Best Hikes in Glacier National Park: Iceberg Lake Trail

 Stop for a snack along Ptarmigan Creek on the Iceberg Lake Trail, one of the best hikes in Glacier National Park.

-As you make the final approach to Iceberg Lake, you’ll cross a bridge over a small stream.
-From there, you’ll make your way down a paved walkway towards the lake.
 I almost didn’t even notice the lake in front of me because the reflection from the mountain was so clear!
 As you get closer, the icy blue icebergs floating in the glassy water reveal themselves.

 Iceberg Lake offers perfect reflections of the landscape in its glacial water.